 Introducing the 2020 Solid Steel Award Winners and Finalists

-Every year, the SDS/2 Solid Steel Competition gives steel detailers an opportunity to show off their best work.
+Every year, the SDS2 Solid Steel Awards give steel detailers an opportunity to show off their best work.
 Judged on aesthetics, complexity, and overall cool factor, the competition highlights the great work our users are doing and the projects they’re bringing to life in commercial and industrial sectors.

 This year’s competition showcased a great range of office and residential buildings, recreational structures, and complex industrial facilities.

 Creative, technical, and just plain awesome—here’s a look at the winning projects and finalists.

 Commercial: Large Tonnage

 The 400 West Georgia project, located in an evolving district in Vancouver, British Columbia, Canada was detailed, fabricated, and erected by Supermetal Structures, Inc.

 This 370,000-square-foot, 24-story, LEED® Platinum office building was conceived as playful aggregation of reflective yet transparent stacked boxes that contain four floors and are roughly square.
 The multiple orientations of the stacked boxes capture the sweeping views of the surrounding city while the spaces in between the cubes are filled with greenery.
 The stacked boxes create natural compartments within a continuous floorplate, allowing offices to be variously partitioned while also staying close to the façade.